krayin/krayin-docs/docs/2.1/advanced/overrides.md

 <!-- @format -->

-# Overriding a Controller or Controller Method
+# Overview

+Krayin CRM enables seamless customization through overrides and events.
+You can override controllers, models, and views to modify core logic, database behavior, or UI.
+Additionally, view render events allow dynamic content injection into Blade templates, making extensions modular and non-intrusive.

+## How to override controller

 In some scenarios, you may need to override a controller or a specific method from an existing controller provided by a Krayin or Webkul package.
 Krayin's modular architecture supports a clean and extensible way to achieve this without modifying the core package code.

 This guide outlines the proper steps to override a controller method.

-## Directory Structure
+### Directory Structure

 First, create a controller within your custom package by following the existing structure: